Mutoxicated/HYPER/devlog.md

 ## Day 227

 Made platform objectives randomly get applied to platforms.
 Created the trap objective.
 The objective is to stay inside the platform, cuz the platform trapped you, hehe.

+## Day 228 & 229

+Made the simon says objective and the derust objective.